-In 2018, motor third party liability insurance premiums written were 5.6% higher than in 2017.
-Much of this can be put down to lease and fleet coverage, while retail insurance reported a slight drop.
-This is another insurance segment in which Česká pojišťovna remains the largest insurer, with a share of 22%.
+MTPL insurance premiums written were 2.5% higher in 2019 than in 2018.
+Much of this can be put down to lease and fleet coverage, while retail insurance recorded only a slight rise.
+This is another insurance segment in which Generali Česká pojišťovna remains the largest insurer, with a share of 20.9%.4